ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    Allow the indicated parameter to vary during optimization.

+.. function:: bool Problem::IsParameterBlockConstant(const double* values) const

+   Returns true if a parameter block is set constant, and false otherwise.

 .. function:: void Problem::SetParameterization(double* values, LocalParameterization* local_parameterization)

    Set the local parameterization for one of the parameter blocks.